davidpallmann/hashnode-backups/cl7m5wct601dngznvdambdqah.md

 ## Configuring the Hue Phone App

 Anxious to see something happen with the lights, I go to the Google Play Store on my Android phone and look for something under Hue.
 Make sure you get the right app, there are several.
-If you're going to be interacting with your Hue devices beyond your own home network, the app you want to install is called the **Hue app**.
+If you're going to be interacting with your Hue devices beyond your own home network, the app you want to install is called the **Hue App for Hue Light**.
 That will set up an identity for you and let you define a home for your Hue devices, which is what you need to do anything with IoT.

 ![phone_store_hue_app.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1662214272071/qNEBp-rnC.jpg?height=500 align="left")